-How willing would we be to help if we didn’t make it to the interview, lost our dream job, and our friend was like: “I really can’t return the favor, sorry bro”?
+Would we help if we didn’t make it to the interview, lost our dream job, and our friend said they wouldn’t return the favor?

 6.5 out of 7!

-Now, that’s good news.
-People are good, after all.
+How’s that for good news?
+People are good inside, after all.
 Isn’t that realization exciting?

 Go out there and make someone’s day, not for any other reason other than YOU CAN.

 Two people could give the same explanation, yet choose different numbers on the scale.
 Everyone likes to think of themself as a good person, so they answer as such, despite their reasoning indicating otherwise.
 I’m not saying those who wouldn’t help are bad.
-No way, I was just stating the facts.
-Plus, I dislike labeling people as good or bad.
+I dislike labeling people as good or bad.
 Actions on the other hand…

 ¹ Sagi & Hoffman, 1994